chazzka/clanekforest/clanek.md

 The One-class SVM algorithm is the unsupervised outlier detection algorithm which can also be used for novelty detection.
 It computes a binary function which is supposed to capture regions in input space where the probability density lives (its support), i.e. a function such that most of the data will live in the region where the function is nonzero (Schölkopf et al., 1999).

-Another method, initially used for outlier detection but capable of being used as a novelty detection
+Another method, initially used for unsupervised outlier detection but capable of being used as a novelty detection is the Local Outlier Factor algorithm.

 ####